Morning, Tuesday, 3rd December 2019

-Reducing single use plastics and developing a Deposit Return Scheme (DRS)
+Reducing single use plastics and developing a DRS

 Delegates will consider the best ways in which to incentivise business practice looking at the future balance of industry-led and government-mandated targets, producer responsibility, and the future role of taxation policy.

-Sessions will also examine the challenges and opportunities of introducing a DRS for single use drinks containers following a recent consultation - with discussion expected on the role of industry and local government; driving behaviour change; and what the UK can learn from similar schemes abroad.
+Sessions will also examine the challenges and opportunities of introducing a DRS for single use drinks containers following the publication of its next steps - with discussion expected on the role of industry and local government, driving behaviour change, and what the UK can learn from similar schemes abroad.